Monday, September 14, 2015

 In the ABA and the NBA combined, he was an All-Star 13 times, scored 29,580 points (only Kareem and Wilt Chamberlain were ahead of him at the time), and grabbed 17,834 rebounds, leading the NBA 6 times.
 His NBA-only totals: 27,409 points and 16,212 rebounds.
 In the 69-year history of the NBA, only 4 players have at least 27,000 points and at least 16,000 rebounds: Moses, Kareem, Wilt Chamberlain and Elvin Hayes.
 (Kareem holds the points record, 38,387, having surpassed Wilt at 31,419; Wilt still holds the rebounding record, 23,924, well ahead of Kareem's 2nd-best 17,440.)

 The Rockets retired his Number 24.
 With Bobby Jones already having it on the Sixers, they gave him Number 2, and have retired it.
-He was elected to the NBA's 50th Anniversary 50 Greatest Players in 1996, and, in his 1st year of eligibility, to the Basketball Hall of Fame in 2001.
+He was elected to the Basketball Hall of Fame in 2001, his 1st year of eligibility.
+He, Rick Barry, George Gervin, his 76er teammate Erving, and his 76er coach Cunningham were the only 5 players named to both the ABA All-Time Team and the NBA's 50th Anniversary 50 Greatest Players.

 Moses was in Norfolk, Virginia, not far from his hometown of Petersburg, for a celebrity golf tournament, but failed to show for it yesterday morning.
 He was found dead in his hotel room.
 He was 60 years old.
 The coroner has announced that he died from heart disease.